pkese/FsChat/README.md

 ### Rendered content does not show when opening .ipynb files

-Dotnet.Interactive (Polyglot) notebooks inside *Visual Studio Code* sometimes won't load content.
+Dotnet.Interactive (Polyglot) notebooks inside **Visual Studio Code** sometimes won't load content.
 Notebook files when opened may (or will?) lose (or delete) rendered content.
-*(Can someone test if Visual Studio on Windows behaves any better?)*
+*(Can someone test if full-blown Visual Studio on Windows behaves any better?)*

-### All new cells are C# by default
+### All new cells are created as C# by default

 Dotnet.Interactive (Polyglot) notebooks inside Visual Studio Code can occasionally change notebook's default language to C#.
-You need to open your .ipynb, scroll all the way down and set:
+You need to open your .ipynb file with a text editor, scroll all the way down and set:
 ```json
 "polyglot_notebook": {
    "kernelInfo": {